Sonnet Love Songs was released July 4th, 2012 on Amazon.com, cdbaby.com and other online music venues.

 -Keith Bergstrom, Prestwick House, Inc.

-Music Videos are available at the following URLs:
+Music Video is available at the following URL:

 "Shall I Compare Thee to a Summer's Day?"